saabz/admin-dashboard/README.md

 # AdminDashboard

+This is an admin dashboard developed with Angular.
+Objective is to try out a customizable dashboard with Angular using grid layout support from Gridstack JS.
 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 16.1.5.

 ## Development server